MurphyAdam/react-wise-router/README.md

 import WiseRouter from 'react-wise-router';
 ```

-## API
 ### WiseRouter component

-Renders the appropriate component and passes it its props if any only if certain criteria you specify are met,
+Renders the appropriate component if and only if certain criteria you specify are met,
-otherwise it redirects the user to another route you specify.
+otherwise it redirects the user to another route you specify or to a global one such as `/`

+For instance a user tries to access a route which requires permission 'CAN_DELETE_ITEM',
+but the user does not have that permission in their permissions, so they will be redirected to custom route you specify through the `redirectTo` prop, or if `redirectTo` is not set, the redirect will fallback to the global default `defaultRedirect` prop.

 #### Props